IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md.txt

 #### Amending, Adding or Deprecating Guardrails

-The Guardrails set forth in this Appendix may be amended from time to time pursuant to an on chain governance action that satisfies the applicable voting threshold as set forth in this Appendix.
+The Guardrails set forth in this Appendix may be amended from time to time pursuant to an on-chain governance action that satisfies the applicable voting threshold as set forth in this Appendix.
 Any such amendment to any Guardrails shall require and be deemed to be an amendment to the Constitution itself, including any new Guardrails.